Chart Color Schemes

 West Pennant Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 West Pennant Hills has a high level of cultural diversity, with 41.5% of its population born overseas and 40.1% speaking a language other than English at home.
-Christianity is the dominant religion in West Pennant Hills, comprising 53.2% of the population.
-Hinduism is overrepresented compared to Greater Sydney, making up 5.9% of West Pennant Hills' population.
+Christianity is the predominant religion in West Pennant Hills, comprising 53.2% of the population.
+Hinduism is notably overrepresented compared to Greater Sydney, making up 5.9% of West Pennant Hills' population.

 The top three ancestry groups are English (18.4%), Chinese (18.0%), and Australian (16.8%).
-Notably, Korean (2.0%), Sri Lankan (1.0%), and Lebanese (1.9%) ethnicities are overrepresented compared to regional averages.
+Other ethnic groups with notable divergences include Korean (2.0%), Sri Lankan (1.0%), and Lebanese (1.9%), all of which are overrepresented compared to regional averages.

 Frequently Asked Questions - Diversity